hsasshofer/getdata-project/README.md

 rownames(means) <- sub("(.*)", "mean.\\1", 1:nrow(means))
 ```

-Write out the data as CSV file (uploaded to gradign system as .TXT due to limitations in file naming).
+Write out the data as CSV file (uploaded to grading system as .TXT due to limitations in file naming).

 ```{r}
 # write as CSV with row names (columns names are automatic) and without quoting